Nikaoto/nn.lua/readme.md

 ![Sine wave after 3 minutes of training using sigmoid](./screenshots/nn-screenshot-approx-sin-sigmoid.png)

 ## TODO
+- remove 'opts' from nn.feedforward and replace it with just inputs (if nil, don't use)
 - rewrite approx to work with new graphlove
 - move lib/ into examples/.
 - get MNIST to work and make an example ( http://yann.lecun.com/exdb/mnist )